 You have spoken to the recruiter, you asked all of your questions, you chose your branch of service and now you are ready to enlist.
 After completing the required steps of the ASVAB, physical and background check, there is one more important step – signing the enlistment contract.

 In all likelihood, you will not ship out on the day you sign your contract.
 Instead you will be given a future date that you will ship to basic training for your branch of service.
 Initially, you will sign a commitment contract that basically assigns you to inactive service until your ship date.
 You are not entitled to any pay or benefits under this contract.
-When you actually ship, you will sign your final enlistment contract.
+When you actually ship, you will sign your final enlistment contract, DD Form 4, Enlistment/Reenlistment Document – Armed Forces Of The United States.
 This is the one that counts.

 If it isn’t in the contract, it doesn’t exist.